 - Longevity.
 Can traps be used for more than one season?

-Believe it or not, if you've got moles it's because you've got something good going on underground in your lawn.
-Earthworms!
+Believe it or not, if you've got moles it's because you've got something good going on underground in your lawn: earthworms.
 "Earthworms are the No. 1 source of food for moles," Huot said.
 "As long as there is an abundance of earthworms in a lawn, it is a target for moles.
-But, since earthworms are beneficial to a lawn, you should never try to eradicate them," Huot said.
+But, since earthworms are beneficial to a lawn, you should never try to eradicate them."

-Moles, which are insectivores, will also eat insects such as ants and insect larvae, Huot added.
-He believes that has lead to a misconception among homeowners and to another reason that do-it-yourself mole control can fail.
+Moles, which are insectivores, will also eat insects such as ants and certain beetle larvae, commonly known as grubs.
+Huot believes this has led to a misconception among homeowners that can lead do-it-yourself mole control to fail.
 "There is a widely held notion among consumers that a grub control treatment for their lawn will resolve or mitigate their mole problem," Huot said.
 "The assumption is that if you get rid of the grubs the moles will leave.
 My contention is that while a grub control treatment or program will perhaps benefit the lawn, the moles will still live happy and fat because their No. 1 food source is earthworms!"

-So what's a homeowner to do?
-Other than traps, the only other options are unacceptable to many people — poisons and chemicals.
-Poisons could potentially harm children and pets and chemicals could kill or drive off beneficial creatures such as earthworms.
+In other words, trying to control the moles' food source is a difficult strategy, thanks to moles' varied diets.
+Aside from traps, the only other options for removing moles are unacceptable to many people — poisons and chemicals.
+Poisons could potentially harm children and pets, as well as predators that eat moles, and chemicals could kill or drive off beneficial wildlife such as earthworms.

-Traps are the best do-it-yourself option, Huot said — unless you live in a state that bans mole traps.
+Traps are the best DIY option for getting rid of moles, Huot said — unless you live in a state that bans mole traps.
 Most states consider mole traps to be pest control devices, so they aren't necessarily regulated like other traps. he said.
 However, he pointed out that some states such as Massachusetts do not allow any trap that grips an animal's body.
 "Hence, there isn't a mole trap on the market that is legal in Massachusetts," he said.

-Now that you know how to trap moles, here are five facts about moles that might make you a better trapper.
+Now that you know how to trap and repel moles, here are a few facts about moles that might help your efforts:

 - Seven species of moles are prevalent throughout the United States with the exception of a few states in the upper Midwest and West such as the Dakotas, Montana and Wyoming.
 Different species occur in different parts of the country.
 The two most common are the eastern mole (Scalopus aquaricus) and the star-nosed mole (Condylura cristata).
 Both occur east of the Rockies.
 Huot thinks it's possible that some areas of the country that have milder winters could have more moles per yard because moles would have longer periods to forage for food in these regions than in those with severe winters.